samboy/ChessVariantResearch/Capa/Finesse/play/README.md

 # Files here

+These are data files to play Finesse Chess with three different Chess Variant/abstract game engines, as well as a link to play it online.

 ## FinesseChess.mgl

-Ai Ai is a “free beer” Abstract Game engine written in Java which can play a wide variety of abstract games, including a number of Chess variants.
+Ai Ai is a “free beer” abstract game engine written in Java which can play a wide variety of abstract games, including a number of Chess variants.
 It’s possible to play on other grids, and it plays a lot of non-Chess games well, but it’s not as flexible as Zillions is with